 Kingsriver Community has an exciting new opportunity for an enthusiastic person with the desire and passion to support people with ID and ASD while maintaining our quality and commitment to excellent service.

 Position: Kingsriver Community Personal Social Development Facilitator

 Kingsriver has been providing residential and day programmes for people over the age of 18 with a variety of special support needs for over 30 years.
 We have our own person centred approach to our work which has been developed over many years with love and care, a lot of fun and creativity and a constant focus on the uniqueness of each individual whose care, well-being and progression has been entrusted to Kingsriver.

-Applicants need to have appropriate management and people skills and have relevant experience working with people with intellectual disabilities.The post is a full-time permanent position offering a competitive salary.
+Applicants need to have appropriate people skills and relevant experience working with people with ID and ASD.The post is a full-time permanent position.

 About the Role

 Reporting to the CEO, the Personal Social Development Facilitator is responsible for:

 • Facilitating participant personal social development in line with individual needs and choices of the person, based on assessment of social, personal and healthcare needs;